dyndle/dyndle-web/docusaurus/docs/405-Globalization.md

 ## Using the helper methods

-The helper methods for the globalization module can be used by adding a `@using Dyndle.Modules.Globalization` statement at the top of your views, or by adding `Dyndle.Modules.Globalization` as a namespace in your views web config.
+The helper methods for the globalization module can be used by adding a `@using Dyndle.Modules.Globalization` and `@using Dyndle.Modules.Core`statement at the top of your views, or by adding the `Dyndle.Modules.Globalization` and `Dyndle.Modules.Core` namespaces in your views web config.
 Information from your publications can then be retrieved with the `Html.Publications()` statement as demonstrated below.

 ```html
 <table>